As with any large event, spectator safety is a priority. Here are a few tips to make sure you and your loved ones have a safe and enjoyable festival.

 Flight times: The balloons will be in the air for approx 1-2 hours during each flight.
 Their flight path is dictated by the direction of the wind.

-Smoking: Please do not smoke near the balloons.
-Highly flammable propane gas is used in their inflation process.
-The University of Waikato is also now a completely smoke free venue therefore please do not smoke at the Nightglow at Waikato University.
+Smoking: Balloons over Waikato is a completely smoke free event.
+Highly flammable propane gas is used in the balloon inflation process.
+The University of Waikato is also now a completely smoke free venue therefore please do not smoke at the ZURU Nightglow at Waikato University.

-Lost children: The lost kids assembly point at The Zuru Nightglow is the Lodge Lost Kids Tent where Harry the Helicopter will be located on top of the Lodge Truck.
-When you arrive at the main event site grab one of our Lodge Lost Kids bracelets, fill out your details secure to your child's wrist.
+Lost children: The lost kids assembly point at The ZURU Nightglow is the Lodge Lost Kids Tent.
+When you arrive at the University of Waikato, grab one of our Lodge Lost Kids bracelets, fill out your details secure to your child's wrist.
 Please ensure your children and others know where the Lodge Lost Kids Tent is in case they accidentally get separated from you.

-Driver Safety: Balloons will be flying overhead in many areas during the event particularly during peak traffic times it is dangerous to watch them while driving.
-Please pull over and stop if you'd like to see them fly by.
+Driver Safety: Balloons will be flying overhead in many areas during the event.
+Particularly during peak traffic times it is dangerous to watch them while driving, so please pull over and stop if you'd like to see them fly by.

 Lighting: We recommend that people bring a torch to the ZURU Nightglow to ensure safe passage from the Nightglow Field to the carpark.